WANdisco/wandisco-documentation/docs/style-guide.md

 Use these if there is no order or priority to the list items.
 The same formatting concerns as above apply.

-You canadd unordered lists into a numbered step.
+You can add unordered lists into a numbered step.

 _Example_
 ```text